egor-vlas/terminal_app/README.md

 ### **identify** the target audience

-The target audience is people who need to convert data.
+The target audience is people who need to convert data from one metric system to another.

  It could be used by very large audience.
 The main requirement is to have a laptop.

+### **explain** how a member of the target audience will use it

+Users will install it on their computer and then follow instructions on a screen.